 PRP’s Effects Are Lasting

 Several months after the final PRP Facelift treatment, women find there is a much better look to their faces.
 Why is this?
 It’s because the plasma allows the skin stem cells to become stimulated, which helps produce more collagen, grown new cells, and rejuvenate the skin.
 The new skin cell growth is completed within a few weeks to a few months, which is why the skin will look more youthful as the weeks pass.
-After time, other filler treatments, like Botox, can break down, but the Platelet-Rich Plasma treatment does not.
+After time, other filler treatments can break down, but the Platelet-Rich Plasma treatment does not.
 This treatment’s effects can last from eighteen months to two years looking the way it does.
 The FDA does not need to regulate this treatment because it comes from the body of the patient and no drugs need to be monitored.
 However, some of the other substances that are used in combination with the PRP have been cleared by the FDA, as well as some of the systems that prepare for the use of the PRP.

 Regenerative Medicine: Why There Are No Bad Side Effects With It